Fedora31/no-hats-bgum/README.md

   - This mod is for people playing in the creators.tf servers.
 It removes the custom cosmetics the servers add.
 This mod is intended to be installed with the main mod.
 - no\_unusuals.vpk
   - This file removes unusual particles but doesn't work on Valve servers (because of their sv_pure whitelist).
 I'm not the person maintaining this mod thus I will not update it if some unusuals are still appearing.
-  - **Important** : This mod may break all of the muzzleflashes (This happened to me and to a couple of other people.)
+  - **Important** : This mod may break all of the weapon tracers (this happened to me and to a couple of other people).
+And show the "missing particle" (big red crosses) instead.
 I currently do not know how to fix the issue, but you can circumvent it by setting this option in your game console or autoexec: `r_drawtracers_firstperson 0`.
 This isn't a great fix but it's all I could find.
 - no\_christmas\_lights.vpk
   - Removes christmas lights from festivized weapons.
 Not to confuse with the limited **festive** weapons, not affected by this mod.
 - no\_skins.vpk